oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 * The letter T has one vertical stroke, just like a 1.
 * The letter L is the roman numeral for 50.
 * Zero begins with Z, which is phonetically similar to S.
-* The letter o looks like a 0.
+* The letter O looks like a 0.

 Where the letter is placed because of its phonetics

-* k can sound very like c. q starts with a /k/ sound.
+* k can sound like c. q starts with a k sound.
+* j can get confused with g when they have the same sound.
 * v is phonetically similar to f.
-* The letter j and g can have the same sound.
-* Lower case p looks like a mirror image of b.
+* p is phonetically similar to b (and mirror image).

 Where the letter is placed based on frequency